 Types of Dog Insurance

-When it comes to dog bite liability, it's important to understand the types of insurance available to protect you in case of an incident.The three main types of dog insurance are homeowners/renters insurance, umbrella liability insurance, and pet insurance.
+When it comes to dog bite liability, it's important to understand the types of insurance available to protect you in case of an incident.The three main types of Dog Insurance are homeowners/renters insurance, umbrella liability insurance, and pet insurance.

 Homeowners/Renters Insurance